-There is a tremendous difference in age between a potential college student that is a teenager, and a fully grown man in his 30s.
-Recognizing the adversity that the Lord Jesus Christ faced and how He overcame it, is most instructive.
-What disadvantages did He face and how did He respond?
+There is a tremendous difference in age between a potential college student, a teenager, and a fully grown man in his 30s.
+Recognizing the adversity that the Lord Jesus Christ faced and how He overcame it is most instructive.
+What disadvantages did He face, and how did He respond?

-3 He was despised and forsaken of men, a man of sorrows and acquainted with grief; and like one from whom men hide their face.
-He was despised, and we did not esteem Him.
+3 He was despised and rejected– a man of sorrows, acquainted with deepest grief.
+We turned our backs on him and looked the other way.
+He was despised, and we did not care.